taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - d6j			        : i want to delete the 6 down lines
 - shift + v + 6j	    : select the current line and then move down 6 and delete them
 - dw || de			    : delete the current word
+- ge                    : jump to the previous word
 - yiw                   : copy the current word and move the cursor to the start
 - viwp                  : replace the current word under the cursor with the one that is copied
 - caw   			    : delete the current word the cursor is on right now and puts you in the insert mode